biancaandradee/biancaandradee/README.md

 ## About me

-📚 I'm a Full Stack Web Developer student
+📚 I'm a Full Stack Web Developer

 📖 Working with HTML, CSS JavaScript, Node.js, React and PostgresSQL